 - Does it lessen when you rest or sit down?

-In addition to a medical history and physical exam, your physician may conduct simple tests to assess whether or not your nervous system is working properly.
-An MRI, X-ray or CT scan may be ordered so your physician can take a close look at what is compressing your sciatic nerve.
+In addition to a medical history and physical exam, your physician may conduct simple tests to assess range of motion and any painful areas.
+An MRI, X-ray or CT scan may be ordered so your doctor can take a close look at what is compressing your sciatic nerve.

 What is the next step after a sciatica diagnosis is made?

-If you have received a sciatica diagnosis, there are many treatments your physician may suggest, depending on the cause and severity of your pain.
-For many patients, a series of conservative treatments is effective in reducing sciatica pain and providing lasting relief.
+If you have received a sciatica diagnosis, there are many treatments your doctor may suggest, depending on the cause and severity of your pain.
+For many patients, a series of conservative treatments like physical therapy, hot/cold compression, spinal injections and lifestyle changes are effective in reducing sciatica pain and providing lasting relief.

-At Laser Spine Institute, our minimally invasive spine surgery is a safer and effective alternative to traditional open back surgery.^ Our procedures offer patients a shorter recovery time^ and lower risk of complication comparatively.
+At Laser Spine Institute, our minimally invasive spine surgery is a safer and effective alternative to traditional open back surgery, offering our patients a shorter recovery time and lower risk of complication.^

 Many causes of sciatica can be treated with our minimally invasive decompression surgery.
 However, if the condition has weakened the lumbar spine, a minimally invasive stabilization surgery may be recommended.
 Take the next step toward pain relief today by contacting Laser Spine Institute and learning more about the benefits of our outpatient procedures.

 We can help you receive a free MRI or CT scan review* to determine if you are a potential candidate for one of our procedures.